 Our personal injury attorneys will use their negotiating skills to make sure you receive just compensation.
 If the insurance company fails to make a reasonable offer, we are prepared to litigate the case in court.
 All Uber accident cases are handled on a contingency basis which means that you will not pay any attorney’s fees until we win.
 Call us today or complete the contact form on our website to set up a free consultation.

-The Sherman Law Firm serves clients in Harris and Montgomery Counties and throughout the Houston area.
+The Sherman Law Firm serves clients across the state of Texas.
+Our primary service area is in Harris and Montgomery Counties and throughout the Houston area.
+We are also now proudly serving clients in Corpus Christi, Texas.